 It’s one of the tallest, longest, and fastest around.
 The experience also offers excellent value because you’ll get to go on two rides and take a canyon tour.

-Now, I got to go a few weeks ago, and it was amazing.
-So I put together a guide to show you what it’s like and share my best tips.
+Now, I got to go a few months ago, and it was amazing.
+So I put together a review to show you what it’s like and share my best tips.
 Alright, enough with the intro; let’s fly!

 Table of Contents[Hide][Show]